Understanding Expressivity of GNN in Rule Learning: Related Works

-Knowledge graph~(KG) reasoning uses KG, i.e., $\mathcal{K}=(\mathcal{V}, \mathcal{F}, \mathcal{R})$ where $\mathcal{V}, \mathcal{F}, \mathcal{R}$ are the sets of entities, triplets and relations respectively, to predict new facts based on known ones.
-Facts in KG are represented as interactions or relationships between entities.
-These interactions are typically expressed as triplets in the form of $(h, R, t)$, where the head entity $h$ and tail entity $t$ are related with the relation $R$.
-KG reasoning can be modeled as the process of predicting the tail entity $t$ of a query in the form $(h,R,?)$.
-Existing methods for KG reasoning can be roughly divided into three classes: embedding-based methods~\cite{bordes2013translating}, rule-based methods~\cite{lavrac1994inductive,sadeghian2019drum}, and GNN-based methods~\cite{schlichtkrull2018modeling,zhu2021neural}.
-Among the above methods, GNN-based ones achieve the state-of-the-art performance.
+KG reasoning is the task to predict new facts based on the known facts in a KG $G=(\mathcal{V}, \mathcal{E}, \mathcal{R})$ where $\mathcal{V},\mathcal{E},\mathcal{R}$ are sets of entities, edges and relation types in the graph respectively.
+The facts (or edges, links) are typically expressed as triplets in the form of $(h,R,t)$, where the head entity $h$ and tail entity $t$ are related with the relation type $R$.
+KG reasoning can be modeled as the process of predicting the tail entity $t$ of a query in the form $(h,R,?)$ where $h$ is called the query entity in our paper.
+The head prediction $(?,R,t)$ can be transformed into tail prediction $(t,R^{-1},?)$ with inverse relation $R^{-1}$.
+Thus, we focus on tail prediction in this paper.

-GNN-based methods can be divided into two classes, i.e., Entity-Representation-Aggregation GNN (ERA-GNN)~\cite{schlichtkrull2018modeling} and Labeling-Trick GNN (LT-GNN)~\cite{teru2020inductive,zhu2021neural}.
-ERA-GNN first applies GNN to transform the initial features of each entity to get the entity representation $\mathbf{e}_v^L,v\in\mathcal{V}$ and then utilizes representations $\mathbf{e}_h^L, \mathbf{e}_t^L$ to calculate the score of potential new facts $(h, R, t)$.
-Many GNN methods for KG reasoning belong to ERA-GNN, such as RGCN~\cite{schlichtkrull2018modeling} and CompGCN~\cite{vashishth2019composition}.
-For example, CompGCN belongs to ERA-GNN since it calculates the score of a triplet with $s(h, R, t)=-\| \mathbf{e}_h^L+ \mathbf{e}_R- \mathbf{e}_t^L \|$ with relation embedding $\mathbf{e}_R$.

-LT-GNN first assigns special initial features to entities in KG by the labeling trick, then applies GNN to get the entity representation $\mathbf{e}_v^L,v\in\mathcal{V}$ which is used to calculate the score for each candidate triplet.
-For example, GraIL~\cite{teru2020inductive} belongs to LT-GNN because the entity features is initialized with Distance Encoding~\cite{zhang2018link}; the state-of-the-art GNN-based methods, e.g., NBFNet~\cite{zhu2021neural} and RED-GNN~\cite{zhang2022knowledge}, belong to GNN with partial labeling (a subclass of LT-GNN), which only assigns special initial feature to the query entity.
-LT-GNN achieves the state-of-the-art performance in KG reasoning.
-However, there still lacks a theoretical certification for their good empirical performance.